danfishgold/wikipedia-charts/src/assets/talk.md

 ## Platform and Technologies

 I made this site using [Vue.js], [TypeScript], and [Sass].
-It's built using [Parcel] and deployed on [Netlify].
+It's deployed on [Netlify].

-### Sass, Parcel, and Netlify
+### Sass and Netlify

-I'm grouping these three together because I basically only have good things to say about them: [Sass] is wonderful and provides great improvements over plain CSS that make the code a lot cleaner.
+I'm grouping these two together because I basically only have good things to say about them: [Sass] is wonderful and provides great improvements over plain CSS that make the code a lot cleaner.
 [Netlify] is also delightful to use.
 I just needed to add a `netlify.toml` file with three lines of configuration and the site was ready to deploy.
-And [Parcel] makes setting up front end projects so much nicer!
-I don't have to dig around [Webpack]'s and [Babel]'s documentation just to make a simple tiny standard site.
-I think Parcel has the opposite problem to Webpack: Webpack makes it very complicated to create simple setups, and Parcel _really_ likes to hide customization options.
-Luckily this is not something I had trouble with.
-This time.

-### Vue.js, TypeScript, and Parcel
+### Vue.js and TypeScript

 For some reason I didn't make this site in [Elm].
 That reason is that I wanted to play around with Vue.
 This is my third project using Vue and I still like it a lot!
 I have no idea how it's like in a big project with a bunch of shared code, but it was a great experience for this ~small site.
-The only thing I had trouble with is using TypeScript in Vue.
-This paragraph is going to age well considering Vue 3.0 is right around the corner and one of its features is better TypeScript support but why not: it wasn't immediately obvious how to use TypeScript in Vue but after some digging around I found out about [\`vue-property-decorator\`][vue-property-decorator], which adds a bunch of convenience decorators that help TypeScript's type inference.
-Without it I would have had to write some very ugly code to get type inference.
-All in all it was okay, but there was a lot of friction.
-Hopefully Vue 3 will change that.
+The only thing I had trouble with was integrating it with TypeScript, _however_, after I initially wrote this project using Vue 2, I rewrote it with Vue 3's new composition API and it was really nice!
+It did a lot of type inference and the only weird thing I had to do was use `PropType` for my non-string props (a good example of that is the props for `/src/components/Leaderboard.vue`).

+### Not Parcel

+[Parcel] is so neat!
+But Parcel is also in a weird stage right now where v1, which is currently out, is in maintenance mode while they're working on v2, which is far(?) from ready.
+This means it would take a while until Vue 3 is supported.
+This is usually fine but I wanted to try out Vue 3 basically two days after it came out???
+In any case, I figured I might as well try Vue's CLI and use that to bundle this project instead and it worked out okay in the end!

 ### Not Glitch